 Candidates may apply directly or may be nominated.
 Applications must contain all of the following supporting materials in the stated order:

 - A letter outlining the basis for the nomination and a summary of research accomplishments (maximum 2 pages),

 - A curriculum vitae (maximum 4 pages),

 - Three publications that were authored or co-authored since graduating, only one may be from work associated with their degree,

 - Names and contact details of two referees who will provide supporting letters if requested.

 All supporting materials should be in a font no smaller than Times New Roman 12-point.

-This is a biennial award with applications closing on 30 July 2021.
-The awardee will be notified by 30 August 2021 with the expectation that they will deliver a plenary address at the 2021 NZFSS conference.
-The award will be determined by members of the NZFSS Executive Committee (or NZFSS members selected by the Executive Committee).
+This is a biennial award with applications reopening in 2023.
+The winner will be determined by members of the NZFSS Executive Committee (or NZFSS members selected by the Executive Committee).
 Only one award will be made in a given award year.
 The NZFSS Executive Committee reserves the right to withhold presenting the award if it considers there is not a suitable candidate in any given year.